4240-Group-8/vr-skeet-shooting/README.md

 - Oculus Integration by Oculus
 - Modern Guns: Handgun by Nokobot
 - sFuture Targeting by Sami Lehtonen
+- waiting for Chen Kun to the assets he used to maket he level into here.

 ## Sounds Used
 _The following royalty-free sounds were downloaded from their respective websites and belong tot their respective owners:_